-Generally, whenever an employee's actions or use of force in an official capacity, or while using department equipment, results in death or very serious injury to another, that employee will be placed in a temporary administrative assignment or leave pending an administrative review and investigation.
+Generally, whenever an employee's actions or use of force in an official capacity, or while using department equipment, results in death or very serious injury to another, that employee will be placed in a temporary administrative assignment or leave pending a Supervisor Force Review and investigation.
 The Chief of Police may exercise discretion and choose not to place an employee in an administrative assignment in any case.